astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-11.md

 * We haul Romanus back to the house.
 * MH: "we should tell them.
 We don't want them here."
 Nick: "They need to know the threat is over."
 * LH texts Absentia, "Romanus is out of commission."
 LH is left on read.
 * LH: "we were friends, 2 years ago."
 Mel: "What happened?"
 LH: "probably the orphanage burned down."
-Mel: "I hope we can be friends again."
+Mel: "I hope you can be friends again."
 LH: "friends don't get left on read."
 * Nick finds the Children, wordlessly presents Romanus.
 * Grando blasts R's left leg with ice.
 * Absentia runs up to hug Laser Hawk.
 LH leaves it on read.